 Repeat the process as necessary until all product is removed.
 After removal, lightly buff any remaining residue from the nail plates with a fine-grit file or buffing block, and clean with polish remover.
 Massage in cuticle oil to finish.

 Add Baby Oil

-To make a mixture that will gently take off your acrylics, Edwards says to add a small amount of a mineral-based product such as baby oil to your warmed acetone, as this will gently lift the acrylic from the natural nail.
+To make a mixture that will let you remove your acrylics in an even gentler way, Edwards says to add a small amount of a mineral-based product such as baby oil to your warmed acetone, as this will gently lift the acrylic from the natural nail.
 Soak your nails for 45 minutes so that the fake nails come off nicely, no prying necessary.

 Clip Your Nails and Use a Recovery Kit

-Clip your nails to an active (shorter) length and then file the top layer of your nails to break the seal of the gel.
-File and shape.
-Edwards advises that as your natural nails grow, place a strengthener on your nails to fortify the new layers—like the one included with the Manicovery Kit from KISS, which is a great option.
+Clip your nails to an active (shorter) length, and then file and shape the top layer of your nails to break the seal of the gel.
+Edwards suggests that as your natural nails grow, you should place a strengthener on your nails to fortify the new layers.

 Try a Soak Off Steam System

-Edward says a great, smooth process to making sure there is no damage during gel polish removal is by using a soak off steam system, like The Painted Nail.
-The best part: there are no harsh chemicals that come with using this removal method.
+Edward says a great, smooth way to make sure there is no damage during gel polish removal is to use a soak off steam system.
+The best part: There are no harsh chemicals that come with using this removal method.